openconnectivity/Sample-Raspberry-Pi-Code/One Page Complete Setup Instructions.md

 3. Copy empty ssh file to root directory on SD card (will enable ssh on boot).
 Empty ssh file is in this repository.
 4. (optional) For Wi-Fi, copy wpa_supplicant.conf to root directory on SD card (will automatically log in to Wi-Fi on boot).
 Sample wpa_supplicant.conf file is in this repository.
 (You will need to edit this file to add your own SSID and password.)
 5. Insert the SD card into the Raspberry Pi and connect power.
 It should boot and connect to the network (either Ethernet or Wi-Fi).
 6. Create SSH connection to Raspberry Pi.
-(Use Connect to Server… menu on Mac)
+(Use Connect to Server… menu on Mac) You could also just connect a keyboard and monitor directly to the Raspberry Pi.
     1. If you get the message that it can’t connect due to security, edit ~/.ssh/known_hosts (on the Mac) and delete the line associated with the IP address causing trouble.
 Or, you can use this command:
         1. ssh-keygen -R [IP address or hostname]